 MOD THA/34A22/1

-5.167 Alternative allocation: in Bangladesh, Brunei Darussalam, India, Iran (Islamic Republic of), Pakistan, Singapore and Thailand, the band 50-54 MHz is allocated to the fixed, mobile and broadcasting services on a primary basis.
-(WRC-07)
+5.167 Alternative allocation: in Bangladesh, Brunei Darussalam, India, Iran (Islamic Republic of), Pakistan and Singapore, the band 50-54 MHz is allocated to the fixed, mobile and broadcasting services on a primary basis.
+(WRC-15)

 Reasons: Thailand would like to introduce the amateur service in this band on a co-primary basis with the fixed, mobile and broadcasting services in responding to domestic spectrum requirements of Thailand and also RR Table of Frequency Allocation in Region 3.
 RR No. 5.167, together with RR No. 5.167A are therefore required to be modified to reflect this national spectrum allocation and utilization policies.